 A Story by Riaz Cader

 “There must have been more than 100 elephants split among two groups.
 The young boisterous calves were engaged in play, trumpeting joyfully and occasionally being an outright nuisance as the females continued to feed.
-A few large bulls moved from herd to herd, inspecting each female in search of a receptive mate.
+A few large bulls moved from the herd to herd, inspecting each female in search of a receptive mate.
 Much to our surprise, an enormous bull soon mounted a much smaller female and the pair began to mate while the rest of the herd continued to graze, undeterred by the spectacle.

 We noticed two other large bulls following each other, facing off and then backing away and repeating the process.
 One was noticeably darker with a pinkish pigmentation commonly observed in Asian elephants, while his rival was brown, covered in mud and seemingly in better condition.
 Both giants were in the height of ‘musth’, a breeding condition whereby the elephant secretes testosterone from the side of its face.
 We could actually smell the unmistakable musky scent from several hundred metres away.
 Sensing a potential confrontation between these two well-matched adversaries, we headed off in their direction.